PiyushBarik/ai-career-path-finder/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 This repository helps users explore AI career paths and parse CVs using the [Vercel AI SDK](https://sdk.vercel.ai) and OpenAI.
-It demonstrates how to use server-side routes, tailor responses with GPT-based models, and integrate third-party services like ConvertAPI.

 ## Getting Started